 Project Management tools have simplified to a great extent the project management process and made it more efficient.
 Project Management provides value at the strategic and organizational level, is a tool for training and education, and provides a valuable career path for millions around the world.

 According to the PMI, even basic project management skills can help people from different sectors and job profiles become better at their role and ensure better value and outcomes.
+Pursuing PMI certifications can further enhance these skills and knowledge.
 Project Management best practices can help deliver innovative solutions on time and within budget, helping organizations save millions of dollars on failed products.
-Not just in IT, but project management can also help in the field of medicine, education, infrastructure and more.
+Not just in IT, but project management can also help in the field of medicine, education, infrastructure, and more.

 Let us look in depth at the twelve basic project management principles, which when applied help to ensure project success.